Dick Tillman

-Richard L. Tillman, known as Dick Tillman, (November 27, 1936 – October 14, 2020) was an American sailor.
+Richard L. Tillman, known as Dick Tillman, (November 27, 1936 – October 15, 2020) was an American sailor.
 He was a member of the United States sailing team at the 1976 Summer Olympics as an alternate and was named US Sailor of the Year in 1965.

+He is a class of 2024 National Sailing Hall of Fame inductee.

 He started sailing as a teenager at Wawasee Yacht Club crewing for Alan (Buzz) Levinson, his older brother Frank and his younger brother, Harry, in their Snipes.

 College

 Dick Tillman was National Intercollegiate Sailing Champion with the U.S. Naval Academy in 1957, and became a member of the ICSA Hall of Fame for Competitive Achievement after graduation in 1958.

 Sailing career

-Dick Tillman holds national, north American and world titles in the Snipe, Finn, Laser and Sunfish classes:
+Dick Tillman holds national, North American and world titles in the Snipe, Finn, Laser and Sunfish classes: